 Please note the following: History-Social Science requirements apply to the classes of 2020 and beyond: 3.00 credits including World Civilizations; Modern World History or AP World History; U.S. History, AP U.S. History, or Seminar in American Studies.

 Concomitant requirements include 1.666 credits, distributed as follows:

 • Music history .333 credit

 Students are expected to spend the senior year on campus, following the school’s course of study.
 Diplomas are distributed at the graduation exercises, scheduled on the official school calendar.
 All senior and postgraduate students are expected to attend.

 Preparing the academic schedule for postgraduate students is a highly personalized process.
-The Vice President of Academic Affairs, the Director of Scheduling and the Director of College Guidance consult with the student before proposing possible schedule options.
+The Vice President of Academic Affairs, the Director of Scheduling and the Director of College Counseling consult with the student before proposing possible schedule options.
 Generally, postgraduate students should keep the following in mind when preparing a schedule.

 • You must take at least five academic courses in the fall, winter and spring.